svecosystem/formsnap/docs/src/content/quick-start.md

 <SuperDebug data={$formData} />
 ```

 We've first added the [Control](/docs/components/control) component. `Control`s are used to represent a form control and its label.
-They keep the control and label in sync via the `attrs` slot prop, which is spread onto the control.
-Inside the `Control`, we've added the [Label](/docs/components/label) component, which will automatically associate itself with the control the `attrs` are spread onto.
+They keep the control and label in sync via the `props` snippet prop, which is spread onto the control.
+Inside the `Control`, we've added the [Label](/docs/components/label) component, which will automatically associate itself with the control the `props` are spread onto.
 We've also added the control itself, which is an `input` that we're binding to the `email` property of the form data.

 The [Description](/docs/components/description) component is optional, but it's useful for providing additional context to the user about the field.
 It'll be synced with the `aria-describedby` attribute on the input, so it's accessible to screen readers.